Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Vanishing Contribution

-To support the rationale behind VCON approach, we propose an intuitive view of the compression of a model.
-Figure~\ref{fig:intuition} visually illustrates the proposed intuition.
-Let us have a model with two parameters $\theta_1$ and $\theta_2$, of which one is to be removed by pruning.
-Then let us define the cost function as $C(\theta_1, \theta_2) : \mathds R^2 \rightarrow \mathds R$.
-Removing parameter $\theta_2$ is equivalent to restricting the domain of $C$ to $\{(\theta_1, 0)\in \mathds R^2\}$, \emph{abruptly} projecting the current working point to axis $\theta_1$.
-This operation cannot be fully controlled since \emph{at-most} we can linearize the behavior of the model in the original working point and remove the parameter with the lowest local influence on the cost function.
-Conversely, by using VCON, the working point is \emph{gradually} shifted towards the axis $\theta_1$, and the model is updated following the full profile of $C$.
-Although we lack a formal proof, our intuition is that this gradual reduction leaves room for the model to adapt its trajectory in the cost function landscape.
-This means that the model has a chance to find a better local minimum compared to what we may get with an abrupt change of the structure, even when fine-tuning is performed after compression.
-This vision can be easily extended to the generic multi-dimensional case, where removing a parameter results in the projection of the working point onto the hyperplane defined by the remaining axes.
+To further support the rationale for VCON, we propose an intuitive view of model compression.
+Fig.~\ref{fig:intuition} visually illustrates the proposed intuition.
+Let us have a model with two parameters, $\theta_1$ and $\theta_2$, of which one is to be zeroed (removed) via pruning.
+Then let us define the objective function as $\mathcal L(\theta_1, \theta_2) : \mathds R^2 \rightarrow \mathds R$.
+Removing parameter $\theta_2$ is equivalent to restricting the domain of $\mathcal L$ to $\{(\theta_1, 0)\in \mathds R^2\}$, \emph{abruptly} projecting the current working point to axis $\theta_1$.
+This adjustment can be far from optimal, even if we linearize the model's behavior and choose to prune the parameter with the smallest local influence on the cost function.
+Conversely, using VCON, the working point is \emph{gradually} shifted towards the $\theta_1$ axis, yielding $\mathcal L_{\beta_t}(\theta_1,\theta_2)=\mathcal L(\theta_1,\beta_t\theta_2)$.
+The model is then updated according to the full profile of $\mathcal L$.
+Our intuition is that this gradual reduction leaves room for the model to adapt its trajectory in the cost function landscape.
+This means that the model has a better chance of finding a local minimum than it would under an abrupt structural change, even when fine-tuning is performed after compression.
+Fig.~\ref{fig:intuition} explicates this as a potential scenario where one-shot compression brings the model to a poor local minimum, whether VCON keeps it within the basin of attraction of the original minimum.
+This vision can be easily extended to the generic multi-dimensional case, where removing a parameter results in projecting the working point onto the hyperplane defined by the remaining axes.